SAP-samples/teched2022-DA280/exercises/5_Create_A_Smart_Predict_Scenario/README.md

 ![Screenshot6](https://github.com/SAP-samples/teched2022-DA280/blob/main/exercises/5_Create_A_Smart_Predict_Scenario/images/Screenshot6.PNG)

 7. Turn on the toggle to convert negative forecast values to zero and choose "Amount" and "Energy Price / GWh" in the dropdowns "Include As Influencers".
-Do not forget to click on the confirmation icon to validate the use of the influencer.
+Do not forget to click on the validation icon to validate that the influencer will be used.

 8. Afterwards click on "Train & Forecast".